Microsoft trumps Amazon, others for AOL patents

 SURPRISING PRICE TAG

-AOL and Microsoft are no strangers to partnerships.
-Last year the two companies along with Yahoo formed an advertising alliance.
+AOL and Microsoft are no strangers when it comes to partnerships.
+Last year the two companies along with Yahoo (YHOO.O) formed an advertising alliance.

 Microsoft's latest move with AOL proves it is keen on shoring up its patent portfolio.